MULTIMEDIA

 While the manga's title remained DragonBall, the anime title was changed to DragonBall Z after 153 episodes and three movies with yet another huge plot twist in the series: Goku's past was revealed with the landing of his evil alien brother, Raditz.

-DragonBall Z ran for 291 episodes (plus two TV specials and thirteen theatrical movies), while the manga concluded after 42 tankôbon (519 chapters, in all).
+DragonBall Z ran for 291 episodes (plus two feature-style TV specials and thirteen theatrical movies), while the manga concluded after 42 tankôbon (519 chapters, in all).

-- The Movies & TV Specials
+The Movies & TV Specials

 Over the course of the TV series, many theatrical movies were released.
 These films were released on a schedule of about two per year, designed to fall during the spring and summer vacations from school in Japan.
 These films were generally short (usually under an hour), and were paired with other movies of a similar nature (at least one, for example, was played along with a Dr. Slump movie, both series being created by Akira Toriyama).
 It is important to note that these movies are considered "side stories."
 That is to say, they do not necessarily fall within the continuity of the series itself, but are "what-if" stories, with numerous characters and situations that exist outside of the ordinary series continuum.

 The TV Specials, on the other hand, were designed to expand upon ideas and situations that were mentioned, but not elaborated upon, in the TV series itself.
 Like the series, these made-for-TV features were aired on Fuji Television, during the run of the saga to which they pertained; each one was twice the length of a normal episode.
 Unlike the movies, these productions do fit within the series continuity; one, in fact, was based upon a special chapter of the manga (the 2nd DBZ TV special, known as "Trunks: The Story" in the comics).
-This is why the more knowledgeable fans of DB dislike FUNimation's lumping both the Movies and TV Specials into a single "Feature" category, with no distinction between the two.
+As an aside, this is why the more knowledgeable fans of DB dislike FUNimation's lumping both the Movies and TV Specials into a single "Feature" category, with no distinction between the two.
 For more information about both the Movies and TV Specials, visit our "Movie Guide."

-- Also in Japan...
+Also in Japan...

-With all the videos and DVDs released of the series in the US, it may come as a surprise that in Japan, only the theatrical movies received home releases, on VHS (and in some cases, LaserDisc).
+With all the videos and DVDs released of the series in the US, it may come as a surprise that in Japan, only the theatrical movies initially received home releases on VHS (and in some cases, LaserDisc).
 However, it was announced in the winter of 2002 that Toei Animation would be releasing the entire 291-episode DBZ TV series to DVD, spanning two massive boxed sets.
 The first of these "Dragon Boxes" (covering episodes 1-147 and the first TV Special) came out in March 2003, while the other set was released in September.
 The "Dragon Box" for the original DragonBall TV series found its release in July 2004, with the DragonBall GT set later in June 2005.
 The final "Dragon Box", for all of the DB & DBZ movies, saw its release in April 2006.

 Japan has also seen numerous releases of other DB-related products over the years, particularly in the area of CD soundtracks.
 For more information on the vast amount of DragonBall-related CDs out there, visit our "Music Database."

-- After DragonBall Z
+After DragonBall Z

-But then there's DragonBall in North America.
+But then there is DragonBall in North America.

-- DragonBall Comes to the States
+DragonBall Comes to the States

-But even with this initial disappointment, FUNimation hadn't given up on Toriyama's masterpiece quite yet.
+Even with this initial disappointment, FUNimation hadn't given up on Toriyama's masterpiece quite yet.

-- DragonBall Z Begins in the US
+DragonBall Z Begins in the US

 During the summer of 1998, FUNimation Productions struck up a deal with Cartoon Network (a cable television channel).
-Cartoon Network would air one episode of FUNimation's dub every weekday during its popular Toonami timeslot (specifically, 5 pm Eastern Time).
+Cartoon Network would air one episode of FUNimation's dub every weekday during its popular Toonami time slot (specifically, 5 pm Eastern Time).

-And so, on August 31, 1998...DragonBall Z made its way into literally hundreds of thousands of new homes, and a massive hit was once again in the making.
+And so, on August 31, 1998...
+DragonBall Z made its way into literally hundreds of thousands of new homes, and a massive hit was once again in the making.

-- Cartoon Network
+Cartoon Network

-- FUNimation's Texas Cast
+FUNimation's Texas Cast

 The next year, FUNimation dubbed over fifty new episodes of DBZ for a third season, which aired on Cartoon Network during 1999 and 2000.
-This third season picked right up where the second season ended, and continued through the end of the Freeza saga, including Goku's Super Saiyan transformation, bringing us us to a close with the resurrection of Kuririn, Yamcha, Tenshinhan, and Chiao-tzu.
+This third season picked right up where the second season ended, and continued through the end of the Freeza saga, including Goku's Super Saiyan transformation, bringing it to a close with the resurrection of Kuririn, Yamcha, Tenshinhan, and Chiao-tzu.

 The final part of the third season, the "Garlic Jr." filler arc, was aired in the spring of 1999 as a part of Cartoon Network's Toonami: Rising Sun block, their experimental (and short-lived) Saturday morning line-up.

-- New DVDs, More TV Seasons
+New DVDs, More TV Seasons

-Time progressed, and the show became even more popular.
+Time progressed and the show became even more popular.
 In response, FUNimation began production on the fourth season, which aired in 2000 and 2001.
 The fourth season brought us from the introduction of Future Trunks, to the Jinzôningen (Artificial Humans, or "Androids"), to the death of Cell.
 As anticipated, popularity only grew (seeming to peak during this season).
 A fifth season began in the fall of 2001, and ran through 2002.
 This fifth season covered the Ano-Yo-ichi Budôkai (Greatest-in-the-Afterlife Tournament) through the beginning of the final arc of DBZ, the Majin Buu saga (up until shortly after Buu, himself, is resurrected).
 The sixth and final season of DBZ aired in fall of 2002, with the last 15 episodes appearing in spring 2003.
 This effectively completed this series, leaving only a few earlier DVDs to be released to the home market.

-While working on the television series, FUNimation has slowly been making their way through the thirteen theatrical DragonBall Z movies, as well as the two DBZ TV Specials.
+While working on the television series, FUNimation had slowly been making their way through the thirteen theatrical DragonBall Z movies, as well as the two DBZ TV Specials.
 As noted, the first three movies were released in conjunction with Pioneer Home Entertainment pre-1998 with the Ocean Group cast.
-These later productions were released by FUNimation on its own, with the Texas cast.
-Thus far, the two TV Specials, as well as Movies 4 through 12, have been released in this fashion.
-Movie 13 has been announced for later this year, with re-releases of DBZ Movies 2 & 3 yet to be formally announced.
+These later productions were released by FUNimation on its own with their own internal cast.
+Every single available movie (with the exception of DB movie 1) and TV special has been dubbed and released unedited on DVD with a corresponding Japanese audio track, and they are currently seeing a "Double Feature" remastered release; our "DVD Guide" outlines these releases on the "DB Movies", "DBZ Movies", and "TV Specials" pages.

-- The Original DragonBall Revisited?!
+The Original DragonBall Revisited?!

-With DBZ being such a huge hit, and with its end in sight, it made sense for FUNimation to look into other DB products.
+With DBZ being such a huge hit (and with its end in sight) it made sense for FUNimation to look into other DB products.
 Choosing not to move into DragonBall GT (not quite yet, anyway), FUNimation announced that they would begin production (again) on the original DragonBall television series.
 To the delight of fans, FUNimation also announced that they would be using the original Japanese musical score for these episodes, unlike their dub of DragonBall Z. Before starting work on more DragonBall episodes, the third DragonBall movie was released in 2000 on VHS (and in 2001 on DVD).
 The dub contained the original Japanese score in-movie, and had the original Japanese themes as well (although the series itself would use English arrangements of the original songs).
 Please note that since this movie was produced before the TV series dub, some of the voices (particularly that of Goku, who was voiced by Ceyli Delgadillo rather than Stephanie Nadolny) are different than in the episodes that have aired on Cartoon Network and have been released on home video & DVD.

-The first video of the new dub of the DragonBall TV series was released on 12 June 2001, with episodes 14-16 (picking up where their old 1995 dub left off).
+The first VHS of the new dub of the DragonBall TV series was released on 12 June 2001, with episodes 14-16 (picking up where their old 1995 dub left off).
 However, even the first 13 episodes were re-dubbed, and were aired as a part of a 28 episode test season, beginning on Cartoon Network in August of 2001.

 Apparently, the show was enough of a hit to continue production.
 The second season (episodes 29-53) aired in the spring of 2002, and a third season (episodes 54-101) was shown that fall (and later rerun outside of Toonami on Saturday nights).
-The fourth (and final) season (episodes 102-153) was shown during the fall of 2003.
+The fourth and final season (episodes 102-153) was shown during the fall of 2003.

-- DragonBall GT in America
+DragonBall GT in America

 FUNimation began their hype of DragonBall GT early in 2003, taking out ads in magazines, and even releasing a special "Behind-the-Scenes" preview for the show on a Fruits Basket sampler DVD.